ecgaebler/LeetCode/README.md

 # LeetCode
-My solutions for LeetCode problems
+My solutions for LeetCode problems.
+File names are just the problem number for the corresponding LeetCode problem.